haiphucnguyen/askimo/docs/commands.md

 ```

 **Notes:**
-- The list under "Available parameters" shows what can be changed with `:setparam`.
+- The list under "Available parameters" shows what can be changed with `:set-param`.
 - Parameter names and defaults may vary depending on the active provider.

-## :setparam
+## :set-param

 **Description:**
 Set a parameter for the current AI provider.